How to use the command 'conda' (with examples)

 conda activate

-: Specifies the name of the environment to be loaded.
+: The name of the environment you wish to load or activate.

 Use case 4: Unload an environment